|

 close friendship), work, spirituality and community (including

+social and political life.)
 Leaders use those characteristics as they act through Integrity,

 Vision, Intuition, Inspiring Commitment, Communicating